neurite/debian-setup/docs/0300-nvidia.md

 Pin: release a=unstable
 Pin-Priority: 700
 ```
-It means packages have a highest priority from stable.
+It simply means packages have the highest priority from stable.
 If we do not pin them like the above, they will update and upgrade to unstable versions, including the kernel.

 3. `sudo apt-get update`